magebeans/blog/_posts/2017-12-21-xavier-initialization.md

 The second part of their paper considers the problem of initializing weights in a fully connected network, providing theoretical justification for sampling the initial weights from the uniform distribution of a certain variance.
 The motivating intuition for this is in two parts; for the forward pass, ensuring that the variance of the activations is approximately the same across all the layers of the network allows for information from each training instance to pass through the network smoothly.
 Similarly, considering the backward pass, relatively similar variances of the gradients allows information to flow smoothly backwards.
 This ensures that the error data reaches all the layers, so that they can compensate effectively, which is the whole point of training.

 ## Notation and Assumptions
 In order to formalize these notions, first we must get some notation out of the way.
-We have the following definitions, borrowed from the excellent [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/):
+We have the following definitions:

 * $$ a^L $$ is the activation vector for layer $$ L $$, with dimensions $$ n_L \times 1 $$, where $$ n_L $$ is the number of units in layer $$ L $$.
 * $$ W^L $$ is the matrix of weights for layer $$ L $$, with dimensions $$ n_L \times n_{L-1} $$.
 Each element $$ W^L_{jk} $$ represents the weight of the connection from neuron $$ k $$ of the current layer to neuron $$ j $$ of the previous one.